drobbins/InformaticsInfrastructureCourse/Assignments/Learning Journal Entries.md

 1. Re-open your learning journal Word document or Office 365 document.
 2. Write 3-5 sentences on your learning goals for this module and your strategies for achieving them.
 3. Submit your **updated** learning journal as an attachment (or link to Office 365 word document).

+### Optional Question Template

+Consider asking yourself the following questions:

+1. What do I know about this topic right now?
+2. What do I want to know about this topic at the end of the module?
+3. What will I do to learn the things I want to know?
+4. How do my answers to the first three questions support my semester-long goals?

+Be as specific and concrete as possible.

 ## Assessment